 Philosophical Influences: Socrates

-His incessant questioning of the democratic nature of Athens (sounds worse than it was) made him the social gadfly of the time and eventually led to his arrest, trial, and sentence of death.
+His incessant questioning of the mob-rule democratic nature of Athens made him the social gadfly of the time and eventually led to his arrest, trial, and sentence of death.
 In fact, one of the reasons he chose not to escape was because he knew his tendency to annoy people with questions would lead to him being in the same position no matter where he went.

-Really, any trial movie owes a little to Socrates, with his reliance on not having a pre-determined belief, asking questions to get to the truth, etc. It’s the Socratic Method, which is taught in real life science AND law schools.
-In the end, you don’t get any eternal answers, but you sure figure out if you have a real reason for your belief.
 It’s like a belief stress-test and every critically thinking person uses the Socratic Method practically every day in some form or another.
 “Why am I getting ice cream?
 Oh, it’s yummy.
 But why should yummy matter?
-Oh, because I like being pleased by my food.
+Oh, because I enjoy food.
 But why should food give me pleasure – screw it.
 I’m buying this ice cream, Socrates!”

 But 12 Angry Men is the only movie where the main character, truly a hero in this circumstance, doesn’t ever say he has any answers.
 He just keeps countering everyone else’s answers, and he always judo flips the argument back to them.
 He’s also never mean or very excited about it.
 Like Socrates, he debates with the demeanor of a dad watching a little kid try to build a spaceship out of Legos.